28 January 2026

-Last week, as per its duty under s3(1) of the Law Commissions Act 1965, the Law Commission (the “Commission”) published its 14th Programme of Law Reform.
+On 4 September 2025, as per its duty under s3(1) of the Law Commissions Act 1965, the Law Commission (the “Commission”) published its 14th Programme of Law Reform.

 This Programme outlined ten new projects it will be focusing on over the next few years.
 These will sit alongside the seventeen other existing law reform projects that the Law Commission is currently taking forward as recommendations for Parliament to consider.

-One project of particular interest to public sector authorities, is ‘Public sector automated decision-making’ (“ADM”) – but what does ADM entail exactly?
+One project of particular interest to public sector authorities, is ‘Public sector automated decision-making’ (“ADM”), but what does ADM entail exactly?
 The Commission states that it “encompasses decisions made by or for public bodies using algorithmic processes and artificial intelligence”.

 Across the country, ADM is already being used in areas such as policing, social services, child welfare, fraud detection and healthcare.
 Clearly, its use will only become more prevalent as technological advances continue, and the Commission raises several concerns with the current legislative approach (or arguable lack thereof) to ADM.

-Specifically, it highlights that “there is no specific legal framework governing the use of ADM by the state to make decisions affecting the public: public law developed to ensure the accountability of human officials and not automated systems. […] At the same time, judicial review is not well-suited to scrutinising decisions made using ADM.”
+“there is no specific legal framework governing the use of ADM by the state to make decisions affecting the public: public law developed to ensure the accountability of human officials and not automated systems. […] At the same time, judicial review is not well-suited to scrutinising decisions made using ADM.”

 Given these concerns, coupled with issues raised in industry commentary and specific case studies, it is no surprise that ADM has been tabled as a focus-project for the Commission.